Brooklyn Public Library

-The Brooklyn Public Library (BPL) is the public library system of the New York City borough of Brooklyn.
+The Brooklyn Public Library is the public library system of the New York City borough of Brooklyn.
 It is the sixteenth largest public library system in the United States by holding and the seventh by number of visitors.
 Like the two other public library systems in New York City, it is an independent nonprofit organization that is funded by the city and state governments, the federal government, and private donors.
-The library currently promotes itself as Bklyn Public Library.
+In marketing materials, the library styles its name as Bklyn Public Library.

 History

 In 1852, several prominent citizens established the "Brooklyn Athenaeum and Reading Room" for the instruction of young men.
-It was as was the practice in those times, a private, subscription library for members, who were recruited and encouraged by the up-rising mercantile and business class of young men, to continue by constant reading whatever formal education they had received through a university, college, high school/private academy, or trade school.
+It was as was the practice in those times, a private, subscription library for members, who were recruited and encouraged by the rising mercantile and business class of young men, to continue by constant reading whatever formal education they had received through a university, college, high school/private academy, or trade school.
 Its collections focused on the liberal arts and the humanities such as biography, economics, history, literature, philosophy, and other applications later labeled social studies.

 Five years later, in 1857, another group of young men, along with businessmen, manufacturers, and merchants, founded the "Brooklyn Mercantile Library Association of the City of Brooklyn", with holdings more pronounced in the business, commercial, economics, mathematical, scientific, and technical fields.
 The Librarian-in-Charge was Stephen Buttrick Noyes, who later went to the Library of Congress in 1866 but returned to Brooklyn three years later, in 1869.
 This collection and the previous one were merged in 1869 and later moved to a headquarters building on Montague Street.
 In 1878, the Library Associations were renamed the "Brooklyn Public Library".
 Stephen Buttrick Noyes commenced developing an extensive catalog for the collections which he completed in 1888.

 The first free public library in Brooklyn was that of Pratt Institute, a collegiate institute founded by Charles Pratt in 1888.
 Available not only for its own students and faculty, the library was also open to the general public at that early time.

-The Brooklyn Public Library system was approved by an Act of Legislature of the State of New York on May 1, 1892.
+The Brooklyn Public Library system was approved by an Act of Legislature of the State of New York on May 3, 1892.
 The Brooklyn Common Council then passed a resolution for the establishment of the Brooklyn Public Library on November 30, 1896, with Marie E. Craigie as the first director.
 The library was re-incorporated in 1902.

 The first main branch ("central library") moved among various buildings, including a former mansion at 26 Brevoort Place.
-Between 1901 and 1923, the famous Scotsman, steel industrialist, financier and philanthropist Andrew Carnegie donated $1.6 million, assisting in the future development and construction of 21 Carnegie Library additional neighborhood branches.
+In 1901, the businessman and philanthropist Andrew Carnegie donated $1.6 million, which helped fund the development and construction of 21 Carnegie neighborhood library branches through 1923.

 In 2020, Brooklyn Public Library made an agreement to merge its archives and special collections division, the Brooklyn Collection, with the Brooklyn Historical Society.
 The new entity is called the Center for Brooklyn History.